Sannisaheedsanni/sannisaheed.github.io-portfolio./README.md

-## 🙋 About Me
+##  About Me

-I'm a **Data Analyst** based in **Accra, Ghana**, with hands-on experience in data quality, regulatory compliance, and business intelligence.
-I specialise in detecting inconsistencies, improving data accuracy, and helping organisations make smarter, data-informed decisions.
+I’m a Data Analyst with a background in Industrial Engineering, focused on delivering insights that drive real business impact.
+I specialize in transforming complex, messy data into structured, decision-ready outputs using Excel, SQL, and Tableau.

-With a strong foundation in systems thinking and performance analysis, I go beyond reporting — identifying inefficiencies, uncovering opportunities, and translating data into clear, actionable strategies.
+With a strong foundation in systems thinking and performance analysis, I go beyond reporting—identifying inefficiencies, uncovering opportunities, and translating data into clear, actionable strategies.

-- 💼 Data Cleansing Officer at **OmniBSIC Bank**
-- 🔍 Reviewed and validated **70,000+ customer records** for regulatory compliance
-- 📊 Passionate about clean data, dashboards, and clear storytelling
-- 💬 Ask me about **SQL, Excel, Data Cleaning, or Tableau**

 ---